LorenzHW/Telegram-Connect/README.md

 At last you need to increase the timeout of your lambda function.
 1. Inside the AWS console go to lambda and find you lambda function.
-2. After you clicked on it, edit Basic Settings->Timeout to 8 seconds.
+2. After you clicked on it, edit Basic Settings->Timeout to 20 seconds.

+Since we are using the phone number of the user, we need set according permissions for that inside the Alexa Developer Console
+1. On the main page of the Alexa Developer Console go edit the newly deployed skill
+2. In the menu on the left choose Tools->Permission and activate: 'Customer Phone Number'

 Feel free to create PR's!